Hormones of Hunger and Satiety and Timing of Digestion

 In the past, skipping breakfast has been associated with weight gain.

-However, there is evidence showing that recommendations to eat or skip breakfast have no effect on weight gain or loss (Bjarnadottir, A, 2017, June).
+However, there is evidence showing that recommendations to eat or skip breakfast do not affect weight gain or loss (Bjarnadottir, A, 2017, June).

 That being said, eating breakfast may be a good idea for other reasons.
 It may improve mental performance in school children, teenagers and certain patient groups.
-Although, this may also depend on the quality of the breakfast, and as discussed, a high protein breakfast can prove to be very beneficial!
+However, this may also depend on the quality of the breakfast, and as discussed, a higher-protein breakfast can prove to be very beneficial.

-Protein activates the body’s signals that curb appetite, which reduces cravings and overeating, mostly due to a decrease in the hunger hormone ghrelin and a rise in the fullness hormones peptide YY, GLP-1 and cholecystokinin.
-Interestingly, several studies have now demonstrated that eating a high-protein breakfast changes these hormones throughout the day!
+Protein activates the body’s signals that curb appetite, which reduces cravings and overeating, mostly due to a decrease in the hunger hormone ghrelin and a rise in the satiety hormones peptide YY, GLP-1 and cholecystokinin.
+Interestingly, several studies have now demonstrated that eating a higher-protein breakfast changes these hormones throughout the day.

-Many observational studies show that breakfast eaters tend to be healthier, and are less likely to be overweight/obese, and have a lower risk of several chronic diseases.
-This is mostly likely because those that put the time and energy into having breakfast, also tend to place importance on prioritizing their health in other ways.
+Many observational studies show that breakfast eaters tend to be healthier, are less likely to be overweight/obese and have a lower risk of several chronic diseases.
+This is mostly likely because those who put the time and energy into having breakfast also tend to place importance on prioritizing their health in other ways.

-A high protein breakfast has been shown to benefit muscle health and to support weight loss by increasing muscle mass, energy expenditure (calories burned), satiety hormones, glucose regulation and by decreasing the desire to snack at night .
+A higher-protein breakfast has been shown to benefit muscle health and to support weight loss by increasing muscle mass, energy expenditure (calories burned), satiety hormones, glucose regulation and by decreasing the desire to snack at night.

-This all further reinforces that starting your day with a breakfast making protein the star of the show, not only helps to reduce cravings, improve the feelings of satiety, but also may help boost your mood and improve mental performance at the start of the day!
+This further reinforces that starting your day with a higher-protein breakfast helps to reduce cravings, improve the feelings of satiety and also may help boost your mood and improve mental performance at the start of the day.

 Breaking down digestion speed